PrecisionHawk/model-api/README.md

  With model-api, you can:
   * Consolidate your payload and response metadata for a given resource in the ActiveRecord model.
+  * Reduce the lines of code required to implement your Rails-based Rest API dramatically.
+  * Generate OpenAPI documentation guaranteed to be in sync with what your API actually supports.
   * Set up easily-configurable filtering, pagination, sorting, and HATEOAS link generation.
   * Render, link, create, search upon, and sort upon your resources' associated objects with ease.
-  * Easily leverage the ActiveRecord validation rules present in your application's models to validate calls to your API.
+  * Leverage ActiveRecord validation rules in your application's models to validate API calls.
-  * Automatically generate OpenAPI documentation with each deployment that's guaranteed to be in sync with what your API actually supports.
-  * Reduce the lines of code required to implement your Rails-based Rest API dramatically.
+  * Effortlessly support JSON and XML input / output formats together in the same API.
+  * Use Java-style camel-case for API content while utilizing Ruby underscore convention internally.

 ## Guides
 This README file is intended to provide a brief introduction.
 For more detailed information,